hotkeymuc/vgldk/examples/cpm/README.md

 	C000 - DFFF	Internal RAM 0000 - 1FFF
 	E000 - FFFF	Internal RAM 0000 - 1FFF copy / unused

-In order to get CP/M running, 32KB of additional RAM have to be "mounted" to the base of address space, "overshadowing" internal system ROM.
+In order to get CP/M running, we need additional RAM to be "mounted" to the base of address space (0x0000), "overshadowing" the internal system ROM which is hard-wired there.
-This can be achieved by connecting the internal ROM's ~CS HIGH while connecting its signal to the external SRAM ~CS.
+This can be achieved by a little hardware modification: Pull the internal ROM's ~CS pin HIGH while routing that signal to the external SRAM's ~CS pin.
+On my 4004 model, the ROM ~CS pin is nicely exposed at the very corner of the mainboard, close to the cartridge port, so you might not even need to unscrew the PCB for the mod.
+Just cut that trace and solder wires to both sides of the cut and route them to the outside.
+You can use a switch (better: two switches) to comfortably switch the ~CS pins of the ROM and the SRAM ICs between their stock and CP/M configuration.

 Modified memory layout for CP/M:
 	Memory Bank	Usage